The 170A Warrant Officer Cyber Warfare Roadmap: Training, Certification, and Leadership

 Training Options:

-**CISSP:** Essential for mid-career professionals moving into management and strategic decision-making and for civiilan transition.
+**CISSP:** Essential for mid-career professionals moving into management and strategic decision-making.
+(See our guide on Mastering the MDMP).

 **Projects:** Working on projects like coding an application will help you learn and master your chosen specialty.